abhishek-1997-git/Sales-Performance-Analytics-Excel/README.md

 # Sales Performance Insights

 ## Overview
-This project is an interactive Sales Performance Analytics Dashboard built in Microsoft Excel using 500 rows of sales data.
+This project is an interactive Sales Performance Analytics Dashboard built in Microsoft Excel.
 The dashboard provides insights into sales trends, customer behavior, product performance, and business KPIs.

 ## Tools Used
 - Microsoft Excel